lexik/LexikJWTAuthenticationBundle/README.md

 License
 -------

 This bundle is under the MIT license.
-See the complete license in the [LICENSE](LICENSE) file distributed with this source code.
+For the whole copyright, see the [LICENSE](LICENSE) file distributed with this source code.